damontecres/StashAppAndroidTV-Companion/README.md

 ## Installation

 Starting with `v0.3.4` of `StashAppAndroidTV`, the app can trigger the companion plugin installation on your server.
-Just click `Install companion plugin` on the bottom of the settings page.
+Just click `Install companion plugin` on the bottom of the settings page!

-Alternatively, the plugin is available in the default [CommunityScripts repository](https://github.com/stashapp/CommunityScripts/tree/main/plugins/stashAppAndroidTvCompanion), so it can be easily installed on your Stash server in Settings->Plugins.
-Under Available Plugin, search for `StashAppAndroidTV Companion` and click Install.
+Alternatively, the plugin is available in the default [CommunityScripts repository](https://github.com/stashapp/CommunityScripts/tree/main/plugins/stashAppAndroidTvCompanion), so it can be easily installed on your Stash server in Settings->Plugins, then search for `StashAppAndroidTV Companion` under "Available Plugins" and click Install.

 ## Features

 This is a companion plugin for the `StashAppAndroidTV` app and doesn't do anything on its own.
 It enables the following features in the app:
 1. Sending a report to your Stash server if the Android TV app crashes
 2. Sending a copy of app logs to your Stash server

+# Other

+This repository is for development of the plugin.
+The official releases are published in the [Stash CommunityScripts repository](https://github.com/stashapp/CommunityScripts/tree/main/plugins/stashAppAndroidTvCompanion).